-Each year we invite guestspeakers to the Pegasus Garden.
-University professors, professional organic/permaculture growers, artists, architects, landscape architects, give talks on a wide range of subjects related to ecology.
+Each year we invite guestspeakers to Pegasus Garden.
+University professors, professional organic/permaculture growers, artists, architects, landscape architects, give talks on a wide range of subjects related to ecology and climate issues.

-Very often these talks are integrated parts of a workshop, but open to the public as well.
+Often these talks are integrated parts of a workshop, but open to the public as well.
 The workshops offer participants hands on experience and learning under the enthusiastic guidance of individuals who are among the very best in their fields.